Janspiry/distributed-pytorch-template/README.md

 ##### Optimizers and Schedulers

 Optimizers and schedulers will import modules from `torch.optim` and `torch.optim.lr_scheduler`, respectively, and you need to define type and arguments to initialization.
-Example is as follows:
+An example is as follows:

 ```json
 "which_optimizers": [